pyauth/python-pkcs11/docs/applied.rst

 a standard for handling cryptographic objects.
 It is a base64 encoded version of the binary DER object.
-The label indicates the type of object, and thus what ASN.1 model to use. `python-pkcs11` does not include PEM parsing, you should include another package if required.
+The label indicates the type of object, and thus what ASN.1 model to use. `python-pkcs11` does not include PEM parsing, you should include another package if required. :mod:`asn1crypto.pem` is a dependency of `python-pkcs11`.

 Getting a Session
 -----------------